vhoulbreque/road-simulator/README.md

 train_X, train_Y, val_X, val_Y, _, _ = get_datasets('my_dataset', n_images=1000)
 ```
+where `n_images` is the maximum number of images you want to get from the dataset 'my_dataset'.

-Now, just create the model you want, like in keras:
+Now, just create the model you want, using keras:

 ```python
 from keras.layers import Input, Convolution2D, MaxPooling2D, Activation